build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 dotnet aws deploy
 ```

-The tool will suggest you the best way to deploy your application.
+The tool will suggest the best way to deploy your application.
 For a standalone Blazor WebAssembly application, it will recommend to deploy it on Amazon S3 and to serve it.
-You’ll have to answer a few questions and then, the tool will automatically provision the required resources in your AWS account and deploy your application.
+You’ll have to answer a few questions, and then the tool will automatically provision the required resources in your AWS account and deploy your application.

 ### Hosted Blazor WebAssembly application

 If you prefer the hosted Blazor WebAssembly application model, you can still use the AWS .NET deployment tool.
-It will recommend you three different service to host your ASP.NET Core application that will serve your Blazor WebAssembly application: AWS Elastic Beanstalk on Linux, Amazon Elastic Container Service using Fargate and AWS App Runner.
+It will recommend three different services to host your ASP.NET Core application that will serve your Blazor WebAssembly application: AWS Elastic Beanstalk on Linux, Amazon Elastic Container Service using Fargate, and AWS App Runner.

-I won’t go into the details of these services here and their differences.
-Just know that, by default, my favorite one is AWS App Runner as long it meets my requirements because it the more managed and straightforward to use from the three.
+I won’t go into the details of these services and their differences here.
+Just know that, by default, my favorite one is AWS App Runner as long it meets my requirements, because it's the most managed and straightforward to use of the three.

 If you use the [AWS Toolkit for Visual Studio](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2022) to integrate the AWS .NET deployment tool inside Visual Studio, you‘ll get this nice UI.